 About the program

 Launched in 2010, the Heritage Center’s initiative was to break the barriers between students and museum art.
-Students get an award winning writer/instructor who inspires them to write poems and short stories about the art they see in the museum.
-Dr. Nathan Brown works closely with the students as they go over the basic principles of crafting a poem or story.
-This also includes assisting them while they are in the Garis Gallery of the American West.
-After their two sessions during the school year, they selected their favorite writings and those have been compiled into this publication.
-Brown has 14 books published.
+Award winning writer/instructor, Nathan Brown, inspires the sixth grade students to write poems and short stories about the art they see in the museum.
+He works closely with the students as they go over the basic principles of crafting a poem or story.
+After their two sessions during the school year, students select their favorite writings.
+Those selections are compiled into this publication.
+Brown has 19 books published as of 2020.
 He holds a Pd.D in Creative and Professional Writing from the University of Oklahoma.
 He is a former Oklahoma Poet Laureate and travels the country for teaching and performing assignments.